How to write a great cover letter

 Now it's time to talk about what you can offer them.
 This isn't an opportunity to show off whatever you feel like telling them about, but a chance to bring up some qualities you know they are looking for and that you can prove you have.

-Remember at this point that no matter how impressive it is that you spent six weeks doing Camp America, unless you can show a direct relation between that and something that they're looking for in this position, don't mention it.
+Remember at this point that no matter how impressive it is that you spent six weeks doing Camp America, there's no point in mentioning it unless you can show a direct link between that and something that they're looking for in this position.

-Leave 5 spaces for your signature and then type your full name underneath.
+Leave five spaces for your signature and then type your full name underneath.
+No kisses!

-That's exactly why we've have taken the time to make you a covering letter template that you can download and use; how kind are we?
+That's exactly why we have taken the time to make you a cover letter template that you can download and use.
+How kind are we?